ubench-org/UBench-Launcher/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL License.
 See [LICENSE.TXT](license.txt) for more information.

 ## Contact